ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/Module1.md

 style='mso-list:Ignore'>9.<span style='font:7.0pt "Times New Roman"'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </span></span></span><![endif]>LEFT DRAG the ORDER DATE field to the COLUMN
 SHELF.
 Leave it blue (discrete).
-Notice it CAN be sorted.<span style='mso-spacerun:yes'>  </span>We did not filter this for months, so note the plus sign starts on the YEAR option. .
-You can click the hierarchy plus signs all the way through to the DAY.<span style='mso-spacerun:yes'>
+Notice it CAN be sorted.<span style='mso-spacerun:yes'>Â  </span>We did not filter this for months, so note the plus sign starts on the YEAR option. .
+You can click the hierarchy plus signs all the way through to the DAY.<span style='mso-spacerun:yes'>Â
 </span>Then, you can click the plus signs and drill back down. <span
-style='mso-spacerun:yes'> </span>The main difference is that you can SORT Discreet fields. </p>
+style='mso-spacerun:yes'>Â </span>The main difference is that you can SORT Discreet fields. </p>

 <p class=MsoNormal><span style='mso-no-proof:yes'><!--[if gte vml 1]><v:shape